Brainstorming and expansion

 of ideas submitted to a real analyst are KILL verdicts

-Across 214 public PRISM verdicts.
+In structured validation, KILL is the most common verdict — an honest result, not a sycophantic one.
 A sycophantic model will almost never tell you to stop — these flaws are architectural, not prompt failures.

 ChatGPT was trained with RLHF: users rated encouraging responses higher, so the model learned to find reasons to validate whatever you present.
-You can’t prompt around it.
+You can't prompt around it.
 The typical reply — “interesting idea with real potential, the market is growing…” — appears for nearly any idea, regardless of viability.
-A framework like PRISM applies kill criteria before scoring, the opposite direction.
+A framework like Idea Validation applies kill criteria before scoring, the opposite direction.

 Market sizes, competitor landscapes, and growth figures come from training data — a statistical average of the pre-cutoff internet.
 It can't reach Crunchbase, IBISWorld, CB Insights or Statista.
 A contracted market still gets an optimistic projection; a dead competitor still appears live.
 When a VC asks “where does this TAM come from?”, there's nothing to show.